Join A Secret Italy

 Fish Market Bari

-Try some of the local sushi offered by the fisherman - mostly it is sea urchin and it is delicious.
+Try some of the local sushi offered by the fisherman—mostly it is sea urchin, and it is delicious.

-If you prefer your seafood cooked then drop by the nearby El Chiringuito bar, where they cook the best of the day's catch for you.
+If you prefer your seafood cooked, then drop by the nearby El Chiringuito bar, where they cook the best of the day's catch for you.
 Anything fresher is still swimming.
-It's a great place to get a feel of the local vibe too as this place is always packed with locals and very lively.
+It's a great place to get a feel of the local vibe too, as this place is always packed with locals and very lively.

 Street Food

-You've got to try Sgagliozzi - a type of fried polenta that is considered one of the seven great treats of Europe and was voted one of the world's best street foods by Newsweek.
+You've got to try sgagliozzi—a type of fried polenta that is considered one of the seven great treats of Europe and was voted one of the world's best street foods by Newsweek.

 Bari Beach Guide

-The best beaches are a little outside of Bari, a 30 minute drive south, in the seaside town of Polignano a Mare - here you can take a boat tour, go kayaking or even scuba diving.
+The best beaches are a little outside of Bari, a 30-minute drive south, in the seaside town of Polignano a Mare—here you can take a boat tour, go kayaking or even scuba diving.

-Most famous of all the beaches in Polignano is Cala Paura; set in a little cove and washed by turquoise seas this is a beautiful spot.
-Get there early in July and August - after 10 a.m. the beach gets really crowded.
+Most famous of all the beaches in Polignano is Cala Paura; set in a little cove and washed by turquoise seas, this is a beautiful spot.
+Get there early in July and August—after 10 a.m. the beach gets really crowded.

 Nearer Bari, Giovinazzo is a lovely beach with clear and shallow waters.

 In Bari itself try Pane e Pomodoro (Bread & Tomato).
 It might be a strange name for a beach, but it is a lovely stretch of beach, loved by locals, and a great way to enjoy some beach time without needing to head out of town.
-A local joked that the name comes from the British and German tourists who arrive as white a flour and leave as red as ripe tomatoes.
+A local joked that the name comes from the British and German tourists who arrive as white as flour and leave as red as ripe tomatoes.
 Is it true?
 I've no idea ;-)

 Tours from Bari